Fulltime Youth Care Counsellor

-- Supervised youth residents in their day-to-day living, including establishing a trusting, non-judgmental, non-exploitative rapport with youth.
+- Supervise youth residents in their day-to-day living, including establishing a trusting, non-judgmental, non-exploitative rapport with youth.
 Actively support residents and ensure ongoing and meaningful youth engagement in all aspects of programming.

-- In collaboration with the team, plan, develop and deliver dynamic and engaging, youth-driven and culturally-appropriate programming.
-Educate youth in regards to safe health practices.
+- In collaboration with the team, plan, develop and deliver dynamic and engaging, youth-driven, and culturally-appropriate programming.
+Educate youth in regard to safe health practices.

 - Maintain the day-to-day operations of YBL, including shopping, meal preparation, support, cleaning, and maintenance.

 - Perform diverse administrative tasks, including maintaining accurate logs and case files, compiling statistical records, and assisting in the completion of reports, as needed to support program needs and inform ongoing program assessment and evaluation.

 - $24.14/per hour

 - 40 hours a week

 - Access to our Employee Assistance Program (EAP) which consists of no-cost counselling services to UNYA staff